Forbes 400: Criteria

+History

 First list (1982)

 In the first Forbes 400 list, there were only 13 billionaires, and a net worth of US$75 million secured a spot on the list.
 The 1982 list represented 2.8% of the Gross Domestic Product of the United States.
 The 1982 Forbes 400 had 22.8% of the list composed of oil fortunes, with 15.3% from manufacturing, 9% from finance and only 3% from technology-driven fortunes.
 The state of New York had the most representation on the list with 77 members, followed by California with 48.

 2000

 In the year 2000, Forbes 400 saw the highest percent of the gross domestic product represented by the list at 12.2% driven by the internet boom.

+2021

+By 2021, calculated using stock prices from September 3, 2021, the minimum net worth to make the Forbes 400 was $2.9 billion; the top billionaire on the list, Jeff Bezos, was worth over $200 billion; and the collective fortunes of the 400 reached $4.5 trillion.
+In the 39 years since the first list, the minimum net worth to make the list had increased over 38-fold, or 3866% (from $75 million to $2.9 billion), while basic consumer price inflation had risen less than 300% (or less than 3-fold).

 Controversies

 In April 2018, an ex-Forbes reporter Jonathan Greenberg alleged that Donald Trump had inflated his actual wealth in order to be included on the Forbes 400 listing.
-Greenberg provided original audio recordings of his 1984 exchange with "John Barron", one of the pseudonyms of Donald Trump, and eventually included Trump at the end of the Forbes 400 list at $100 million, one fifth of the $500 million which "Barron" was claiming as Donald Trump's net worth.
+Greenberg provided original audio recordings of his 1984 exchange with "John Barron", one of the pseudonyms used by Donald Trump, and eventually included Trump at the end of the Forbes 400 list at $100 million, one fifth of the $500 million which "Barron" was claiming as Donald Trump's net worth.
 This figure was later corrected and, following civil proceedings years later, Trump admitted the name was fabricated.